korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 PersonalComputer thePC = new PersonalComputer("2208", "Dell", theCase, theMonitor, theMotherboard);
 ```

-And you can see here, we've created the PC object by passing those 3 other objects to it,
+And you can see here, we've created the PC object by passing those three other objects to it,
 as well as the model and manufacturer.

 With inheritance, we were able to use a method from the base class.